DimonSmart/LocalOllamaMCPServer/README.md

 - `model_name` (string): The name of the model to query (e.g., `llama3`, `mistral`).
 - `prompt` (string): The prompt text.
 - `options` (object, optional): Additional parameters for Ollama (e.g., `temperature`, `top_p`).
+- `connection_name` (string, optional): The name of the Ollama server connection to use.
+If omitted, the default server is used.

 **Example Request (JSON-RPC):**